What Is Diverticulitis?

 Low-Fiber Meals for Diverticulitis

-• Pasta, White Rice, and Noodles: Simple carbohydrates that are gentle on the gut.
+• Pasta, White Rice, and Noodles: Simple carbohydrates are easy to digest and provide quick energy without irritating the digestive system.

 Foods to Avoid with Diverticulitis